Broaden your horizons

-The area we study stretches from Japan in the East to Morocco in the West, and from classical times to the present day.
-To study one of these cultures through its language is not only to develop a set of practical skills and knowledge that can be used later in many different ways, but also to engage with different ways of understanding our shared world.
+The areas you can study in the Asian and Middle Eastern Studies (AMES) course stretch from Japan in the East to Morocco in the West, and from classical times to the present day.
+By studying an AMES language and culture, you develop a set of practical skills and knowledge that can be used in many ways and you engage with different understandings of our shared world.

-We don’t require you to have studied specific subjects at school; the best preparation is for you to explore for yourself what interests you in the culture you choose to study (see the Faculty website for suggestions).
+As you do not have to have studied AMES subjects at school, the best preparation is for you to explore for yourself what interests you about the language and culture you choose to study (see the Faculty website for suggestions).

 Flexibility: our range of options

 Our course is flexible and numerous options and combinations are available.
-You should indicate which language(s) you’re interested in studying in your Supplementary Application Questionnaire (SAQ) – the choice isn’t absolute and some students change direction before they start or as they progress.
+You should indicate which language(s) you’re interested in studying in your Supplementary Application Questionnaire (SAQ).

 - You can study Arabic, Chinese, Hebrew, Japanese or Persian.

-Arabic and Persian, the languages of the Qur’an and of Islamic mystical poetry, are the keys to a medieval culture which kick-started the European Renaissance.
+Arabic is the language of the Qur’an and of a rich literature covering fields as diverse as the sciences, history and religious studies, and poetry.
+It’s the key to a medieval culture which kick-started the European Renaissance.
 Our course gives you access both to this and to the modern societies, cultures and thought fed by this heritage.

 Hebrew offers classical (Biblical) and/or modern Hebrew and its literature, and the history and culture of Israel and the modern Middle East.
-You can also study other languages such as Aramaic.
+You can also study Aramaic.

 Living and learning abroad

+The third year is spent abroad – a great opportunity to immerse yourself in the culture you’re studying and improve your language skills.
+Various Faculty-approved institutions are available.
 Chinese and Japanese students study at a university in the appropriate country.
 Arabic, Persian and Hebrew students have some choice of which country they go to and what they do.
-In the past, students have followed language courses, studied at a university, taught, or worked for companies or charities.
+Students generally take an approved language course or study at a local university, and some combine this with voluntary work..

 It's possible to change course after Year 2 (Part I).
-In recent years, undergraduates have successfully changed to modern languages, Law, and Human, Social, and Political Sciences.
+In recent years, undergraduates have successfully changed to Modern and Medieval Languages, Law, and Human, Social, and Political Sciences.

 Versatility: your choice of careers